adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

 ```
-When you choose to confront the madness, when the need to act overcoming your sense of self preservation, and a dice rolling move is triggered, you can choose to roll+Shock.
+When the need to know drives you into darkness, when you choose to confront the madness, or when the need to act overcomes your sense of self preservation, and a dice rolling move is triggered, you can choose to roll+Shock.
 ```

 Filling up the Shock track is going to lead to a Skirting Death type move but we .